BU-NU-CLOUD-SP16/Radiology-in-the-cloud/README.md

 where we assume the <tt>extra.tgz</tt> is in the <tt>~/Downloads</tt> directory.

-### Create a Virtual Box "container"

 #### Basic VM settings

-ChRIS portable is intended to run a standard VirtualBox <tt>vdi</tt> file configured with 2GB RAM and 2 CPUs.
+The cannonical version of ChRIS portable is intended to run a standard VirtualBox <tt>vdi</tt> file configured with 2GB RAM and 2 CPUs.
-More detailed settings include:

-* Type: Linux Ubuntu 64-bit
-* 2048 MB RAM
-* 2 CPUs
-* 128 MB Video Memory
-* HiDPI Support: Enabled
-* Storage SATA Controller: ChRIS_portable.vdi file

-**The most important setting is the storage SATA Controller.
-Add the ChRIS-portable.vdi file as the setting to the controller.**

 However, a Dockerized instantiation of ChRIS is going to require significantly more space.
 This is due to the fact that the main utility that the plugins use, Freesurfer, is a fairly large package (8GB), and sadly this is a non-negotiable investment.